-- To elect Dennis A. Ausiello, M.D., Willard H. Dere, M.D., and Eric D. Shaff as Class I Directors to serve until the 2025 Annual Meeting of Stockholders, and until their respective successors shall have been duly elected and qualified; - To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; - · To approve, on an advisory (non-binding) basis, the compensation of our named executive officers; and - To transact such other business as may properly come before the Annual Meeting or any continuation, postponement, or adjournment of the Annual Meeting.
+- Proposal 1: To elect Stephen A. Berenson, Richard N. Kender, and Claire M. Fraser, Ph.D. as Class II Directors to serve until the 2026 Annual Meeting of Stockholders, and until their respective successors have been duly elected and qualified; - Proposal 2: To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - Proposal 3: To approve, on an advisory (non-binding) basis, the compensation of our named executive officers; - Proposal 4: To approve an amendment to our Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock from 200,000,000 to 240,000,000; - Proposal 5: To approve an adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes at the time of the Annual Meeting to approve Proposal 4; and - To transact such other business as may properly come before the Annual Meeting or any continuation, postponement, or adjournment of the Annual Meeting.